animate1978/MB-Lab/README.md

 - New Skin Shader, MB-Lab Skin 2 added to the Realistic Humans
 - New Tone maps based on character selection
-- New Latino Model Type added to MB-Lab (based off Asian model type)
+- New Latino Model Type added to MB-Lab
 - New South American Phenotype added
 - New texture masks for skin shader
+- New Nails shader added

 ## Changed

-- Material Engine updated for new shader
+- Material Engine updated for new skin shader
+- Alphabetized the characters list
+- Modified freckle masks
+- Changed structure of humanoid_library.blend

 ## ManuelBastioniLAB 1.6.1a